• FAQ's – Archival Storage Boxes

 4. Environmental Protection Matters

-• Keep boxes away from direct sunlight, water sources, and damp storage areas like basements.
+• Keep boxes away from direct sunlight, water sources, and inappropriate storage areas like basements and attics.

 • Consider adding archival-safe desiccants if humidity fluctuates or if the environment is not fully controlled.